Turnpikes moving to cashless toll payment method

 Damrill said officials hope to have the entire system completely converted in four to five years, ending the ability to pay cash for tolls.

-Motorists will still be able to pay via a PikePass.
-PikePass rates will not be changing, Damrill said.
+Motorists will still be able to pay via a PikePass, and PikePass rates will not be changing, Damrill said.

-Motorists using a PikePass have a toll deducted from a prepaid account.
+Motorists using a PikePass have tolls deducted automatically from a prepaid account as they drive over toll roads.

-The PikePass system began in 1991, Damrill said.
-There are currently 2.1 million PikePasses issued, Damrill said.
+Oklahoma began using the PikePass system in 1991, and currently 2.1 million PikePasses are in use, Damrill said.